Skip to main content

 Work

-You might also start in a saleroom or auction house as a porter, clerk or cataloguer.
-With experience and further training, you could become a valuer and auctioneer.
+You may be able start in a saleroom or auction house as a porter, clerk or researcher-cataloguer.
+With experience and further training, you could become a valuer, auctioneer or antiques dealer.

 Volunteering